 Hidden Iceland, like many family run businesses, have a small team.
 So small in fact that surviving these times is a matter of just that, survival.
 Larger companies with their flexibility and big marketing spend are poised to capitalise while the little guys slowly recover.

-Therefore, to finish this update I’ve taken the time to come up with a list of small but significant gestures that you, our supporters, can do to help us maintain a strong brand and weather this global storm.
+Therefore, I’ve taken the time to come up with a list of small but significant gestures that you, our supporters, can do to help us maintain a strong brand and weather this global storm.
 I truly hope that the sentiments expressed below can be mirrored in many other small companies that you perhaps take for granted in your daily lives.

-Please take a minute to read the list below:
+Please take a few minutes to read the list below:

 1 | Online Reviews | TripAdvisor & Google Reviews